 A data storage paradigm designed for storing, retrieving, and managing hash tables.

-A fork choice rule is a function evaluated by the client, that takes, as input, the set of blocks and other messages that have been produced, and outputs to the client what the “canonical chain” is.
+A function evaluated by the client that takes, as input, the set of blocks and other messages that have been produced, and outputs to the client what the 'canonical chain' is.